 UNDOF was also actively engaged in mine clearance activities and related public awareness programmes, and assisted the International Committee of the Red Cross (ICRC) in facilitating the passage of mail, goods, and persons through the area of separation during special crossing events.
 Within the integral medical resources of UNDOF, medical treatment was provided to the local population on request.

-UNDOF adjustment and strengthening recommended
+UNDOF adjustments and strengthening

 A considerable escalation of the conflict in Syria in 2013 has affected the UNDOF area of operations significantly.
 The military operations carried out by the Syrian Arab armed forces and the armed members of the opposition in the area of separation have adversely affected the efforts of the Force to effectively carry out the mandated tasks.
 They have also significantly raised the potential of escalating tensions between Israel and Syria and jeopardizing the decades-long ceasefire between the two countries and the stability of the whole region.